 Santorini on the other hand is more chilled in that regard.
 It is more of a romantic getaway destination than a place to party.
 Oia doesn’t even have any bars or clubs.
 For that you’ll have to head to the main town of Fira.

 In either place, prepare to drop a lot of cash especially in Mykonos.
 If you’re visiting in the summer, make sure to pre-book tables and such as it gets full quickly.

 Santorini is a very popular honeymoon spot and it’s easy to see why.
 The views of the ocean from the countless luxury hotels are just stunning and perfect for the most romantic of experiences.

 I’m personally not a fan of Santorini because of how packed it gets.
 However, I did walk through some of the most exclusive and luxurious hotels and if I stayed in one of these places, it would be a different story.
+There are also incredible luxury rentals that you can book in Santorini with cozycozy.com.
 Sure you will have to battle the crowds when you leave, but you could always just choose to spend most of your time in your own serene bubble.

 Mykonos can be charming especially the Chora but it doesn’t scream luxury and romance like Santorini does.